scrambledeggs/cookbook/general/git.md

   ### Deployments and Releases
   - For app submissions, squash commit to `release` branch and tag it with the version number
   - For deployed apps, squash commit to `production` branch and tag it with version number when applicable
+  ### Copy changes
+  - This happens often enough that we should mark all copy changes with a branch name `copy-change`.
+This usually happens before deployment/release.

 ## Versioning
 - Prefer to use [semantic versioning](http://semver.org/) where applicable.